Mahesh Bhatt: Legacy

 Bhatt has also given breakthrough to many stars, bringing turning point in their careers.
 These names include Sanjay Dutt and Kumar Gaurav in Naam (1986), Aditya Pancholi in Saathi (1991), Paresh Rawal in Sir (1993), and Shraddha Kapoor and Aditya Roy Kapoor in Aashiqui 2 (2013).

 Bhatt is also known for his choice of music.
-Many composers had their first mainstream success in Bollywood while working with him.
-Nadeem-Shravan had their first hit album in Bollywood with Bhatt's directorial Aashiqui, which established them as the biggest music directors for the next decade.
-They would collaborate with Bhatt in many films to create successful soundtracks.
-Examples include Dil Hai Ki Manta Nahin, Sadak and Saathi (1991), Junoon (1992), Tadipaar and Hum Hain Rahi Pyar Ke (1993).
+Nadeem–Shravan had their first hit album in Bollywood with Bhatt's directorial Aashiqui.
+They would collaborate with Bhatt in more films including Dil Hai Ki Manta Nahin, Sadak and Saathi (1991), Junoon (1992), Tadipaar and Hum Hain Rahi Pyar Ke (1993).
 Nadeem-Shravan went on to compose music for several productions of Vishesh Films.